Tensions Mount In Venezuela Ahead Of Maduro Swearing-in - UrduPoint

 But his appeal was "categorically" rejected a day later in a statement read on tv by Defense Minister Vladimir Padrino, who reiterated the armed forces' "loyalty, obedience and subordination" to Maduro.

-Caracas recently passed a law punishing support for sanctions against the Maduro regime with up to 30 years in prison.
+Caracas recently passed a law punishing support for sanctions against the Maduro government with up to 30 years in prison.

 More than seven million of once-wealthy Venezuela's 30 million citizens have emigrated since Maduro first came to power in 2013.